Conversion Optimization

 While Cyber Monday offers the convenience of shopping online, Black Friday has the holiday advantage.

-People with day jobs can buy on holiday whereas people can’t take time off to shop on Cyber Monday which isn’t a public holiday.
+People with day jobs can buy on holiday, whereas people can’t take time off to shop on Cyber Monday, which isn’t a public holiday.

-However, Cyber Monday emerged the clear winner, with $10.7 billion in sales against $8.9 billion in Black Friday sales.
+However, Cyber Monday emerged as the clear winner, with $10.7 billion in sales against $8.9 billion in Black Friday sales.

 The case was no different in 2019, with Cyber Monday grossing $9.4 billion in sales against $7.4 billion on Black Friday.

-To conclude, Cyber Monday is slightly higher in terms of revenue but it isn’t colossal by any standards.
+To conclude, Cyber Monday is slightly higher in terms of revenue, but it isn’t colossal by any standards.

 5. Are prices cheaper on Black Friday or Cyber Monday?